yiphei/yif-AI/deep_sight_transformer/README.md

 | **FCS=26 MSE** [(config)](#fcs26-mse) | **2.779** | 3.357| 5.057e-9 |

-Compared to a canonical decoder-only transformer (baseline), the new model outperformed the baseline in validation and train loss.
+Compared to a canonical decoder-only transformer (baseline), the new model outperformed the baseline in both validation and train loss.
 Both completed in a similar amount of time with similar memory demands, but the baseline had more parameters.

 <div>
   <div style="display: flex; flex-wrap: wrap; justify-content: space-between; align-items: flex-start; align-content: flex-start;">